 Each donation cycle will take only about two months (1 month of birth control pills, 2 weeks of the actual donation cycle, then 1-2 weeks until the donor’s period starts again).
 Since medical office visits are early in the morning and typically don’t interfere with the donor’s schedule, many donors find it easy to fit another cycle into their lives.

-Donors receive generous compensation upon completing each cycle.
-The total compensation can be quite substantial when the donor does more than one cycle.
-With this compensation, donors have been able to make meaningful contributions such as paying off student loans, putting down payments on a house, and buying a car.
+Donors receive generous reimbursement upon completing each cycle.
+The total reimbursement can be quite substantial when the donor does more than one cycle.
+With this reimbursement, donors have been able to make meaningful contributions such as paying off student loans, putting down payments on a house, and buying a car.

 First-time donors are never quite sure what to expect.
 We surprise them with how authentic and caring our team is.
 Because of the high-quality care and personal support donors get throughout the process, returning to Fairfax EggBank for another cycle is that much easier.

 If you’re applying to become an egg donor and not sure whether you’re ready to do multiple egg donation cycles, that’s no problem.
 You don’t need to make the decision now.
 As you go through the egg donation process and experience what it feels like emotionally and physically, you’ll also be able to sit down with our donor egg team to outline the pros and cons of doing another cycle.
 After your first cycle, if you are cleared to continue, the number of times you can cycle in your lifetime is six, but ultimately, you and our donor egg team will decide together on whether doing more than one cycle is for you.